aswin-panengal/amazon-sales-analysis-/README.md

 ---

 ## Key Insights

-Electronics accessories like USB cables and earphones dominate both sales and ratings.
+-Electronics accessories like USB cables and earphones dominate both sales and ratings.

-High discounts do not guarantee high sales — other factors like brand or reviews matter more.
+-High discounts do not guarantee high sales — other factors like brand or reviews matter more.

-Most products are rated 4.0+ — showing general customer satisfaction.
+-Most products are rated 4.0+ — showing general customer satisfaction.

-Least-rated products are concentrated in budget electronics and small appliances.
+-Least-rated products are concentrated in budget electronics and small appliances.

-Least-selling products may require marketing, visibility, or quality fixes.
+-Least-selling products may require marketing, visibility, or quality fixes.

 ## Visuals Included
-Discount distribution & category-wise discounts

-Rating vs. Sales scatterplots
+-Discount distribution & category-wise discounts -Rating vs. Sales scatterplots

-Category-wise average ratings
+-Category-wise average ratings

-Least-rated and least-selling product charts
+-Least-rated and least-selling product charts

-Heatmap of rating vs. discount by product category
+-Heatmap of rating vs. discount by product category

 ## Dataset Source